plainoldprogrammer/brief-reference-html/README.md

-# brief-reference-html
+# Brief Reference HTML

-Brief reference of the HTML markup language.
+**Brief Reference HTML** is a concise reference of the HTML markup language.

+---